MattDWillson/Investment-Analysis-Algorithm/README.md

 # Investment Analysis Tool

-Tools / Languages: JupyterLab, Python, Pandas, matplotlib The algorithm is meant to allow investment managers to analyze and compare portfolio performance across multiple metrics: volatility, returns, risk, and Sharpe ratios.
+The algorithm is meant to allow investment managers to analyze and compare portfolio performance across multiple metrics: volatility, returns, risk, and Sharpe ratios.
 The process involved fetching historical performance for multiple portfolios and a custom portfolio comprised of ESG stocks (Apple, Google, and Costco).
 The next step required converting csv files into pandas data frames whcih allows the user to conduct a perforrmance analysis using the built in time series features of pandas.
-Ultimatley the algorithm determined that algorithmic trading strategies outperformed all other portfolios including whale investors, hedge funds, mutual funds, and a custom portfolio comprised of Apple, Costco, and Google
+Ultimatley the algorithm determined that algorithmic trading strategies outperformed all other portfolios including whale investors, hedge funds, mutual funds, and a custom portfolio comprised of Apple, Costco, and Google.
+Tools / Languages: JupyterLab, Python, Pandas, matplotlib

 ## Process
 - Concatenate data frames to compare performance